The Giving Account

 This ensures that grants get to charities as quickly as possible.
 If there are only assets in the managed account, then we will notify you when funds must be raised to fund an approved grant.
 Donors recommend grants an average of 10 - 20 times per year, so having money in the pools ensures you won't have to raise and transfer cash each time a grant is requested.

-To make a grant on behalf of your client through GivingCentral, you must have transactional access on the Giving Account and an Agency Agreement on file.
+To recommend a grant on behalf of your client through GivingCentral, you must have transactional access on the Giving Account and an Agency Agreement on file.

 This demo walks a donor through the step-by-step process of setting up access privileges .